leonardowsr/leonardowsr/README.md

 - 👋 Hi, I’m leonardo
 - 👀 I’m a Fullstack Developer
-- 🌱 I’m currently learning about devops
+- 🌱 I’m currently learning about system design with focus backend

 <!---
 leonardowsr/leonardowsr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.